 One way to do this is to offer your visitors fresh, top-notch content in the form of free resources such as articles, ebooks, webinars, templates – and, of course, videos.

 Basically, there are four types of product videos you can use to spread the word out about your video membership site: a teaser, a Q&A, an explainer, and a video featuring the owner.
-With each of these, you can simply provide the visitor a taste of what you have to offer.
+With each of these, you can simply provide the visitor with a taste of what you have to offer.

 For example, create the desire for more of your content by providing a short clip with helpful information – but just short of giving viewers the juiciest part of your expert advice, which they can access by subscribing.